Serving Greater Los Angeles

 Pet Sedation & Transportation In Los Angeles

 While pet ownership comes with many perks, sometimes emergencies can be unavoidable.
 As a pet owner, it’s important to know what to do and who to call when a pet emergency arises.
-At 911 VETS®, we’ve helped thousands of Los Angeles pet owners successfully transport their pet to an animal hospital or clinic during an emergency.
-While there are many telltale signs that your pet may need immediate medical attention, below are some pet emergencies you should always take immediate action for.
+At PriVet, we’ve helped thousands of Los Angeles pet owners successfully transport their pet to an animal hospital or clinic during an emergency.
+While there are many telltale signs that your pet may need immediate medical attention, below are some pet emergencies for which you should always take immediate action.

 What To Do In A Pet Emergency

-When it comes to transporting a sick or injured pet, there are a few things you can do to make the transportation process go smooth.
+When it comes to transporting a sick or injured pet, there are a few things you can do to make the transportation process go as smoothly as possible.

 Limit The Handling Of Your Pet

-If your pet is showing signs of illness, injury or discomfort, it’s important to limit the handling of your pet to ensure you don’t harm them further.
-If your dog or cat isn’t a fan of a carrier, crate or the car, contact 911 VETS®.
+If your pet is showing signs of illness, injury, or discomfort, it’s important to limit the handling of your pet to ensure you don’t harm them further.
+If your dog or cat isn’t a fan of a carrier, crate, or the car, contact PriVet.
 We offer pet sedation and transportation throughout Los Angeles for pet owners who need assistance transporting their four-legged friend from point A to point B.